Elizabeth R. Cantwell: Career

 Cantwell worked for the Lawrence Livermore National Laboratory, where she was director for economic development and focused on developing research programs for the U.S. Department of Defense.
 From 2015 to 2019, she was at Arizona State University.
-Prior to her appointment at Utah State University, Cantwell was an American professor of aerospace-mechanical engineering and the senior vice president for research and Innovation at The University of Arizona in Tucson, Arizona.
-At the University of Arizona, she oversaw twelve major university research centers and facilities, including Biosphere 2, Bio5 Institute, Arizona State Museum, and the Udall Center for Studies in Public Policy.
+After leaving ASU, Cantwell was a professor of aerospace-mechanical engineering and the senior vice president for research and innovation at the University of Arizona.

 Cantwell was named president of Utah State University on May 19, 2023.
-Her tenure at USU was short, ending after just a year.
-She left amid lawsuits filed by employees in the athletic department alleging she oversaw their wrongful termination.
-She left amid allegations of her overspending on perks relating to improvements to her office, purchase of vehicles and excessive travel.
-Her spending caused the Utah State Auditor to audit the University.
-The results of the audit alleged USU was not complying with required procurement protocols.
-The audit called for USU's Board of Trustees to provide more oversight administrative spending.
+She resigned after eighteen months amid lawsuits filed by employees in the athletic department alleging she oversaw their wrongful termination and allegations of her overspending on perks relating to improvements to her office, purchase of vehicles, and excessive travel.
 It was also alleged that she engaged in online secret chat forums with other university executives in order to avoid Utah's open records laws.

+After Cantwell's resignation, the Utah Legislature suspended part of Utah State University's budget, pending the results of a state audit into spending during her tenure.
+The results of the audit alleged USU was not complying with required procurement protocols and called for USU's Board of Trustees to provide more oversight of administrative spending.
+The audit also found that under Cantwell's leadership USU exhibited a pattern of "severe noncompliance" with spending rules.
+It alleged that Cantwell attempted to use her position to award university contracts to companies controlled by friends, likely violating Utah state law.

+Full university funding was reinstated after new president Brad Mortensen agreed to comply with the recommendations of the audit and promised to change the culture of university leadership.
+Mortensen said that USU "had policies in place that should've prevented such incidents, but they weren’t followed."
+The process of appointing Cantwell was called "a failure" by Utah Sen. Chris Wilson, who said the state needed to attract better candidates for university leadership roles.

-She resigned after only 18 months at USU.
-The process of appointing Cantwell was called "a failure" Utah Sen. Chris Wilson.She became president of Washington State University on April 1, 2025.
+Cantwell became president of Washington State University on April 1, 2025.

 Awards and honors

-She was elected as a fellow of the American Association for the Advancement of Science in 2019.
-In 2020, she was presented with the Transformational Leadership Award at the Arizona Governor's Celebration of Innovation Awards.
+Cantwell was elected as a fellow of the American Association for the Advancement of Science in 2019.
+In 2020, she received the MSS Transformational Leadership Award.